azaka01/Huxley2/README.md

 ## Get Started

-Check out [the live server](https://onrails.azurewebsites.net/) for API documentation
+Check out the [live server](https://onrails-test.azurewebsites.net/) for API documentation.

-A [mobile client SDK](https://github.com/IntSoftDev/simian) - currently on Android only - is available that facilitates integration with the proxy.
+A [mobile client SDK](https://github.com/IntSoftDev/NRStationsKMP) is also available for accessing station locations via the proxy.

 ## Get Your Own